Mbemba’s double powers 10-man Porto to Portuguese Cup win against Benfica | Goal.com

 🏆🏆 Dobradinha 💙#FCPorto #TaçadePortugal #DragõesJuntos pic.twitter.com/p0xxOkJ9PD— FC Porto - Dobradinha 19/20 🏆🏆 (@FCPorto) August 1, 2020

-Cameroon star Vincent Aboubakar was an unused substitute as he ended the frustrating season, playing just eight games for Porto with two goals to his name.
+Cameroon star Vincent Aboubakar was an unused substitute as he ended what was a frustrating season in which he played just eight games for Porto with two goals to his name.
 He only featured in two league outings since Portuguese football restarted in June after the coronavirus hiatus.

 For Benfica, Morocco's Adel Taarabt did not start the match but he was introduced for Chiquinho on the hour-mark.

-Saturday's triumph was a big win for Porto who also dominated Benfica in the league title race with a five-point gap.
+Saturday's triumph was a big win for Porto who also dominated Benfica in the league title race with a five-point gap between the sides.

 Foi à Porto! 💪💙#FCPorto #TaçadePortugal #DragõesJuntos pic.twitter.com/NZEBCd1AXz— FC Porto - Dobradinha 19/20 🏆🏆 (@FCPorto) August 1, 2020